AashishKapadia/Papollo-Healtcare-Dashboard/README.md

 This Excel workbook serves as the source dataset for the Tableau dashboard.

 The dataset can be inspected independently to understand the underlying healthcare information and can also be used for further analysis or dashboard development.
+---

-***▶️ How to Use***
+## ▶️ How to Use
-Option 1 — Open the Tableau Dashboard
+**Option 1 — Open the Tableau Dashboard**
-Clone or download this repository.
+- Clone or download this repository.
-Open Papollo-Healtcare-Dashboard.twbx.
+- Open Papollo-Healtcare-Dashboard.twbx.
-Open the file using Tableau Desktop.
+- Open the file using Tableau Desktop.
-Explore the dashboard using the available filters and interactive visuals.
+- Explore the dashboard using the available filters and interactive visuals.
-Option 2 — Explore the Dataset
+**Option 2 — Explore the Dataset**
-Open Papollo-Healtcare-Dataset.xlsx.
+- Open Papollo-Healtcare-Dataset.xlsx.
-Review the available healthcare data.
+- Review the available healthcare data.
-Use the dataset for additional analysis or visualization.
+- Use the dataset for additional analysis or visualization.

-***📄 Portfolio Report***

-A detailed portfolio report is included in the repository:

-Papollo_Healthcare_Dashboard_Portfolio_Report.pdf

-The report provides additional documentation about the project, dashboard analysis, findings, recommendations, technical approach, and portfolio presentation.

-***🚀 Future Improvements***
+---
+## 🚀 Future Improvements

 Possible future improvements include:

-Adding additional healthcare KPIs.
+- Adding additional healthcare KPIs.
-Adding time-based trend analysis.
+- Adding time-based trend analysis.
-Adding advanced calculated fields.
+- Adding advanced calculated fields.
-Adding drill-down and drill-through analysis.
+- Adding drill-down and drill-through analysis.
-Adding predictive healthcare analytics.
+- Adding predictive healthcare analytics.
-Adding automated data refresh.
+- Adding automated data refresh.
-Adding detailed patient or operational segmentation.
+- Adding detailed patient or operational segmentation.
-Connecting the dashboard to a live database.
+- Connecting the dashboard to a live database.
-Adding additional dashboard pages.
+- Adding additional dashboard pages.
-Adding more advanced Tableau calculations.
+- Adding more advanced Tableau calculations.

-***⚠️ Data & Interpretation Note***
+## ⚠️ Data & Interpretation Note

 This project is intended for data analytics, visualization, Business Intelligence, and portfolio demonstration.

 The dashboard should be interpreted according to the definitions and structure of the supplied dataset.
 Healthcare-related conclusions should be validated against the underlying source data before being used for real-world clinical or operational decisions.

-***👨‍💻 Author***
+---
+## 👨‍💻 Author

 Aashish Kapadia

 Data Analytics | Business Intelligence | Tableau

-***📜 License***
+## 📜 License

 This project is licensed under the MIT License.

 Copyright © 2026 Aashish Kapadia.

-### GitHub repository short description

-For the **Description** box at the top of GitHub, use:
- **Interactive Tableau healthcare analytics dashboard analyzing healthcare data, KPIs, trends and operational insights through Business Intelligence and data visualization.**